openebs-archive/openebs-docs/docs/architecture.md

 The control plane of an OpenEBS cluster is often referred to as Maya.
-OpenEBS control plane is responsible for provisioning volumes, associated volume actions such as taking snapshots, making clones, creating storage policies, enforcing storage policies, exporting the volume metrics for consumption by prometheus/grafana, and so on.
+The OpenEBS control plane is responsible for provisioning volumes, associated volume actions such as taking snapshots, making clones, creating storage policies, enforcing storage policies, exporting the volume metrics for consumption by prometheus/grafana, and so on.